Arielace3/AutomationPDFFormFillUp/README.md

 # AutomationPDFFormFillUp

-This is a replication of an automation project I completed for a Global Investment Bank.
+This is a replication* of an automation project I completed for a Global Investment Bank.

-*Note: Due to company policy, I cannot provide the original program and PDF template.*
+**Due to company policy, I cannot provide the original program and PDF template.*

 Task: Given a excel spreadsheet of any amount of data rows, automate the fill up of a template PDF form by a click of a button.